charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_object_roles.md

 ## Introduction

-clprolf introduces a new way of thinking, about object-oriented.
-But it is not crazy, and we should gain naturally our bearings.
+clprolf go further than traditional object-oriented programming, by introducting roles (or responsabilities) for objects.

 ## The classes

 First, in clprolf you don't have the class keyword.
 We still define classes, but we talk rather about an object that we describe.
-So we define either real-world object simulation, in clprolf, or simulation of computer workers.
+And we have to choose a role for the objects.
+So we define either objects for real-world object simulation, in clprolf, or for a simulation of computer workers.
 In fact, there are too other possible objects in clprolf, without methods, and simpler, the models of real-world objects, and the information objects.
 Let's talk about them later.
 The simulation of real-world object is also called "abstraction", as well as the simulation of a computer worker can also be called "comp_as_worker".
 And the model of real-world object can be named "model".
 In object-oriented programming, we have to create objects.
-A difficulty is to choose the objects to create.
-In clprolf, we create either a real-world object, either a computer worker.
+In clprolf, we still create objects, but we have to precise his responsability.
+It would be either a real-world object, either a computer worker.
 So the obtained system is a system where real-world objects works together, or works with computer workers, and vice versa.
 It looks natural and human.

 ### What is a simulation of a real-world object (or "abstraction")?